jonnor/tapecore/README.md

 * Scaled up version of Handy A4 design
 * Aim for 60x120 footprint or smaller.
 Can still fit on a typical table
 * Splits gantry, sidewalls and rails into 2/3 pieces.
-* Extend the corner brackets to also connect to side stiffeners

 # Axi